codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 ### MongoDB API vs. Racer methods

 Meteor takes the MongoDB API all the way to the browser.
 The MongoDB API is powerful and easy to use from JavaScript.
 It has also been around for some time, so there are well established patterns for using it do most things that an application might need to do.
 A lot of people seem to think this is a fun way to build apps, and it reduces need to understand multiple layers of abstraction.
-Some have expressed concerns over the security implications, but I think we should reserve judgement until the Meteor team has more time to address what they think is the best approach for authentication and authorization.
+Some have expressed concerns over the security implications, but I think we should reserve judgment until the Meteor team has more time to address what they think is the best approach for authentication and authorization.

 Racer has its own API based around a set of mutator methods and paths.
 This API maps pretty much 1:1 with any document store, including MongoDB.
 This has some pluses and minuses, but we believe it is the right choice for a few reasons:

 * First, our paths and methods are granular enough to take advantage of the capabilities of most datastores, but it is possible to switch from one datastore to another or to use them with multiple datastores simultaneously.
 Swapping in Riak, Postgres, CouchDB, or another service should be straightforward without modifying application code.

-* Paths map well to PubSub, which is how we propogate changes in realtime.
+* Paths map well to PubSub, which is how we propagate changes in realtime.
 In contrast, Meteor's LiveMongo implementation simply writes to the database and polls it frequently for the data in use by every connected client.
 The advantage to polling is that it can support subscriptions to pretty much any kind of Mongo query, but we have implemented most queries and query PubSub without needing to poll the database.
 We have no real-world evidence yet, but we expect PubSub to scale much better than database polling.

 * Paths and methods also map well to conflict detection techniques that we think will be one of the major benefits of using Racer.
 For now, our default mode is last-writer-wins, which is equivalent to how Meteor saves data.
 However, we have preliminary implementations of conflict resolution via Software Transactional Memory and Operational Transformation methods.
 Such techniques will make it possible to use a Derby app offline and then resync correctly.
 It will also make it possible to easily add features like Google-Docs-style realtime collaborative text editing in any text box.